skynav/ttt/README.md

  * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
  * Error if tts:extent on tt element does not specify two pixel unit length values.
 (8.2.7 P7)
  * Validate xs:string typed tts:fontFamily value on styled elements.
 (8.2.8)
- * Error if tts:fontSize uses two length values and they do not use the same units.
-(8.2.9 P6)
  * Validate xs:string typed tts:textOutline value on styled elements.
 (8.2.20)
  * Validate xs:string typed tts:zIndex value on styled elements.
 (8.2.25)
  * Error if loop in sequence of chained style references.
 (8.4.1.3 P3)